nicollidandaracardoso/nicollidandaracardoso/README.md

 ### <div align="center">Hello World!
 I'm Nicolli Dandara!</div>

 Systems Analysis and Development student focused on Full Stack Development with Java, Spring Boot, SQL and PostgreSQL.
-I also work as a Programming and English teacher, and I have a background in theater — a mix of technical work and communication that shapes how I build and explain software.
+I also work as a Programming and English teacher, a mix of technical work and communication that shapes how I build and explain software. ☕

 <br/>